 “A lot of people from all sides of this debate probably want to go further.
 I respect all those positions,” he said.
 “This is solving a discrete problem, and it will save the lives of mothers.”

-Another key aspect of HB 414 is the bill basically wouldn’t count it as an abortion if a doctor ends a patient’s pregnancy under conditions deemed permissible by the state.
+Another key aspect of HB 414 and HB 90 is that they basically wouldn’t count it as an abortion if a doctor ends a patient’s pregnancy under conditions deemed permissible by the state.

-The bill’s architects indicated the goal there is to allay doctors’ fears that treating a life-threatening problem could be considered an illegal abortion.
+The legislation’s architects indicated the goal there is to allay doctors’ fears that treating a life-threatening problem could be considered an illegal abortion.

 In broadly accepted medical terminology, though, abortion refers to ending a pregnancy, regardless of the reason why.

-She also said the way the bill adds the terms “lifesaving” and “life-threatening” to its provisions regarding miscarriage management, sepsis and hemorrhages actually could make doctors wait longer to provide an abortion in those circumstances.
+She also said the way the bills add the terms “lifesaving” and “life-threatening” to the provisions regarding miscarriage management, sepsis and hemorrhages actually could make doctors wait longer to provide an abortion in those circumstances.
 “This enshrines the delay,” she said.

 “It is a very technical bill.
 And these technicalities and word choices matter, especially in care that is highly scrutinized and highly politicized,” she told the Kentucky Center for Investigative Reporting.